Skip to main content Skip to footer

 One parental nightmare is getting a call from their child's school informing them that their little one is missing.
 To prevent this, several schools in Ohio turned to RFID to keep track of their students.

 The Cincinnati Public Schools and First Student bus company partnered to create the ZPass program.
 Students of the 43 elementary schools each get an RFID-equipped card.
-As they board on and off the bus, they get their card scanned by an in-vehicle computer.
-The student’s parents are then notified via text message.
+As they board on and off the bus, they get their card scanned by an in-vehicle computer designed for such buses and surveillance tracking.
+The student's parents are then notified via text message.

 "It's going very well," said John Davis, director of transportation for the school district, when asked about the program.
 "Parents and schools love the access to information and notification.
 It gives schools a roster of who is on the bus.
 Schools can access that information while the bus is en route.
 So if there's an incident, they know who the kids are and have parent contact information."